|Value||Standard value of $13,000 over two years (exceptional applicants may be offered this scholarship at a higher value)|

 All applications for Entrance Scholarships are done through eVision, the University's student management system.
 In order to apply for a scholarship, you will be required to go through the first stages of enrolment at the University of Otago to access the Entrance Scholarship online application.

 In the Entrance Scholarship application, it is recommended that to be considered for this scholarship, you should have completed the Pacific section of the application.
-For more information on the application process, as well as step-by-step instructions, please visit the apply for an entrance scholarship webpage.
+For more information on the application process, as well as step-by-step instructions, please visit the ‘Apply for a scholarship’ webpage:

 Before going through the application process, it is important to ensure that you are adequately prepared to begin the application.
-What you will need to prepare for your application, including information you will be asked to provide and reference requirements, is listed on the scholarship application preparation webpage.
+The things you will need to prepare for your application, including information you will be asked to provide and reference requirements, are listed on the scholarship application preparation webpage:

 Selection of recipients